SoxIn4/fw_apy/README.md

 edit lines 9 & 10 with your encoded API key and server address

+The fw_apy.py file can be used on it's own or in oyur own projects.
+The rest of the files in this repo are examples or supporting files for the examples.

 # fw_device_details.py
 This is an example of using fw_apy.
 It is a direct port of the php project from the API training session presented by Tony Keller at the 2017 conference.